xenify-io/litepaper/README.md

 ## ◽️ No Investor Allocation

-- Token allocation for investors is non-existent, safeguarding a fair distribution of tokens among users who actively contribute to the ecosystem.
+- There is no token allocation for privileged investors or venture capitalists, promoting a truly equitable distribution of tokens among users actively engaged in the ecosystem.
+This strategy removes any preferential treatment and fosters a more inclusive and fair environment for everyone involved.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)